simplecrawler/simplecrawler/README.md

 Simplecrawler will officially support stable and LTS versions of Node which are currently supported by the Node Foundation.
-We will endeavour to continue to support Node 0.10.x — but after it falls out of LTS it is likely we will adopt newer JS syntax and APIs which 0.10.x does not support.
+We will endeavour to continue to support Node 0.10.x — but now that it has fallen out of LTS it is likely we will adopt newer JS syntax and APIs which 0.10.x does not support.

 Currently supported versions: